Skip to main content

 Each project within Phase 1 is designed to tackle specific challenges and create opportunities for breakthroughs in bioelectric research, setting the stage for more advanced phases of our research roadmap.

 i.
 Project 1A.
-Optimizing iPSC Generation with Integrated Computational and Chemical Methodologies #
+Optimize iPSC Yield with Chemical Reprogramming #

 1. Computational Modeling Enhancement:

-• Develop and refine a sophisticated computational model, possibly an adaptation of the BioElectric Tissue Simulation Engine (BETSE), to simulate and predict cellular responses during chemical reprogramming.
+• Develop and refine a sophisticated computational model, likely an adaptation of the BioElectric Tissue Simulation Engine (BETSE), to simulate and predict cellular responses during chemical reprogramming.

 • This model should be capable of real-time analysis and adjustment of reprogramming protocols based on live cell data.